Orpius/SDK/docs/UserGuide/index.md

 Each member is assigned a **role** that determines their permissions:

-* **Participant** – minimal access.
+* **Participant** â€“ minimal access.
 Can receive notifications (email) and perform tasks.
-* **Editor** – includes all Participant privileges, plus the ability to modify content and manage tasks in the space.
+* **Editor** â€“ includes all Participant privileges, plus the ability to modify content and manage tasks in the space.
-* **Administrator** – can manage members, configure settings, and oversee activity.
+* **Administrator** â€“ can manage members, configure settings, and oversee activity.
-* **Owner** – full control over the space, including deleting it or transferring ownership.
+* **Owner** â€“ full control over the space, including deleting it or transferring ownership.

 **Adding a member to a space:**
 * Open the **Team** view from the sidebar